IntrntSrfr/IntrntSrfr/README.md

 ## Hello, I'm Alex

-I'm studying to become a computer engineer.
+Computer engineering student.
 I like to make Discord bots using Golang, though I'd also like to look into some web development with React.

 Discord: internet surfer#0001